 Yes.
 The level of English ability ranges from basic to fluent.
 You will receive an assessment of each participant’s English abilities before hiring them.
 This assessment will include a test score as well as interviewer’s comments on the participant.

-The Summer Work Travel visa allows participants to work at more than one job.
+The J-1 visa allows participants to work at more than one job.
 However, we explain to participants that their primary commitment is to their initial, approved employer.
 If they are interested in working another job, we ask that they discuss this with you.
+Participants can’t start an additional job until Greenheart approves it or they will put their program at risk.

 All Summer Work Travel participants are employees-at-will and can leave their employment at any time.
 The Department of State regulations state that neither employers nor sponsors can create barriers if participants want to leave.
 If one of your participants is asking to leave early, please reach out to your Greenheart contact so that we can personally speak to the participant and highly encourage them to stay through the remainder of the program.